[Interview] Belarus threatens to kill two UK dissidents

 "The UK condemns the intimidation and persecution of Belarusian political opposition figures by Lukashenko's regime," a foreign office spokeswoman also told EUobserver in reaction to the Sovietska Belarus threat.

-"We continue to call for a genuine and constructive political dialogue between the authorities, the opposition and civil society to resolve this crisis peacefully," she added.
+"We continue to call for a genuine and constructive political dialogue between the authorities, the opposition, and civil society to resolve this crisis peacefully," she added, referring to pro-democracy protests in Belarus.

 "I only hope the economy of Belarus is pretty weak, but if he [Lukashenko] previously found €1.2m for this type of thing, knowing that he has billions in his personal fortune, you never know," Kaliada said.

-She spoke after EUobserver revealed that, back in 2012, Lukashenko put a small fortune in a secret account to finance assassinations abroad.
+She spoke after EUobserver revealed that Lukashenko, back in 2012, put a small fortune in a secret account to finance assassinations abroad.

-"Knowing what Lukashenko already did to our friends ... we feel like anything could happen," Kaliada said, referring to the vanishing of four opposition figures in Belarus in 1999 and to what she called the "staged suicide" of eminent Belarusian journalist Oleg Bebenin in 2010.
+"Knowing what Lukashenko already did to our friends ... we feel like anything could happen," Kaliada said, referring to the vanishing of four opposition activists in Belarus in 1999 and to what she called the "staged suicide" of eminent Belarusian journalist Oleg Bebenin in 2010.

 Kaliada already came close to losing her life.